srija-ieee/chintamani/Instructions.md

 ## Instructions to use hindawi2020 notebook on "Play with Docker"

-Step 1 : Signin into "Play with docker" and get started
+Step 1 : Signin into "Play with docker" and start

 Step 2 : Create an instance